-Steps to divide a 401k or pension with a QDRO in a Dallas or Fort Worth divorce
+Steps to divide a 401k or pension with a QDRO in a Texas divorce

 - Family court signs a divorce decree that includes the division of retirement plan assets.

 - The family court signs a Domestic Relation Order that commands the plan to divide the plan based upon a formula specified in the order.

 - The order is submitted to the plan for review and processing.

 - The plan administrator has up to 180 days to review the order and determine whether it meets the plan rules.

 - The plan administrator either qualifies the order and begins processing the division or rejects the order because it does not meet plan rules.

 - If the order is rejected the plan will not divide the account and you must return to court for the judge’s signature on a new order and resubmit it to the plan for review.